 - Full name, date of birth and occupation of a surviving spouse or civil partner

-- NHS number of the person who has died (take medical card if available)
+- NHS number of the person who has died (only if available)

-- National Insurance Number of the person who has died and whether the deceased was in receipt of a State Pension or other benefits from public funds
+- National Insurance Number of the person who has died (if known) and whether the deceased was in receipt of a State Pension or other benefits from public funds